KoolMonk/processx/inst/README.markdown

 #### Errors

 Errors are typically signalled via non-zero exits statuses.
-The `processx` constructor fails if the external program cannot be started, but it does not deal with errors that happen after the program has successfully started running.
+The `processx3` constructor fails if the external program cannot be started, but it does not deal with errors that happen after the program has successfully started running.